AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Access Modifiers.md

 ## Granting Access to Private Data Members with _friend_
 Functions, classes, and methods can all gain access to a class's private members if they are declared as a _friend_ within said class.
 To declare a function/class/method as a friend, just declare it within the class as you normally would, and put '_friend_' in front of it.
-Ta da.
+It's literally that easy.

 ```C++
 #include <iostream>